 “My passion for this grew out of my family working in the steel mills in Pittsburgh and Steubenville,” Stuber says.
 He struggles to comprehend how shortsighted U.S. companies can so easily accede to giving foreign nations like China a death grip on steel manufacturing “just to protect their own niche” in the supply chain.
 Eventually, Stuber says, China’s cutthroat business practices will turn on them as well.
 “I don’t understand why we are hearing such vociferous objections to paying a fair price for steel, one that includes paying workers a living family wage and a modest profit for the company,” Stuber asserts.

 The American people do not want this state of affairs to continue.
 That is why they voted Trump into office.
 But they must do more.
 Making a concerted effort to Buy American and support local businesses in their communities is the only way to starve the multinational corporations who refuse to look out for their employees.
 It may cost more in some cases but consumers should realize their money is going to help keep their fellow citizens gainfully employed.
 The societal benefits more than justify paying a few bucks extra for simple everyday items.

 “My son’s first hammer cost $25 instead of $15.
 It was worth it to support the community that made it,” is how Stuber puts it.
-One doesn’t have to fret about 100% purity or obsessing over every item bought, but striving to Buy American and Buy Local when we can is the most effective way to combat the globalists.We value your comments!
-Please weigh in on our comment section below.
+One doesn’t have to fret about 100% purity or obsessing over every item bought, but striving to Buy American and Buy Local when we can is the most effective way to combat the globalists.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com